yussypu/database/DECISIONS.md

 **Rationale:**
 - 16 bytes captures more prefix diversity
 - Still fast (two u64 loads and shifts)
-- Eliminates the same-prefix collision for reasonable key lengths
+- Eliminates the same prefix collision for reasonable key lengths
-- Keys shorter than 16 bytes are zero-padded (preserving sort order)
+- Keys shorter than 16 bytes are zero padded (preserving sort order)

 **Consequences:**
 - PgmIndex and BlockIndex now use u128 internally